joseph-flinn/site/frontend/posts/daily-journaling-report-3.md

 pattern of my devices.
 My needs have changed with respect to my "second brain".

 Last year, every morning would start with me making a cup of coffee (a pour-over) and sitting down to turn on my computer.
-As soon as I was logged in, I would pop open my second brain and write all of my morning subconscious/shower thoughts, review the previous day, set an intention for that day, and then make a to-do list.
+As soon as I was logged in, I would pop open my second-brain and write all of my morning subconscious/shower thoughts, review the previous day, set an intention for that day, and then make a to-do list.
 It quickly became my morning ritual, cultivating my digital home where I track my tasks and any thoughts that pop into my head.

 However, this year has brought on a more nomadic lifestyle.
 The months of April and May barely saw me turn on my computer more than once a week.
-During this time, I still needed somewhat to-do lists and reverted to using the ever-present Obsidian on my phone.
+During this time, I still needed somewhat-daily to-do lists and reverted to using the ever-present Obsidian on my phone.
 As this muscle memory was defined, I found myself duplicating my to-do list between devices on the days where I would use both, depending on the context and what I needed.
 And every pragmatic software engineer bristles at breaking DRY principles.